 After lease commencement, the Company measures its leases as follows: (i) the lease liability based on the present value of the remaining lease payments using the discount rate determined at lease commencement; and (ii) the ROU lease asset based on the remeasured lease liability, adjusted for any unamortized lease incentives received, any unamortized initial direct costs and the cumulative difference between rent expense and amounts paid under the lease agreement.
 Any lease incentives received and any initial direct costs are amortized on a straight-line basis over the expected lease term.
 Rent expense is recorded on a straight-line basis over the expected lease term.

-The Company elected the short-term lease recognition exemption for all leases that qualify.
-This means, for those leases that qualify, the Company will not recognize ROU assets or lease liabilities, and this includes not recognizing ROU assets or lease liabilities for existing short-term leases of those assets in transition.
-The Company separately accounts for lease and non-lease components for all of its leases.
+The Company does not recognize ROU assets or lease liabilities for short-term leases with terms less than 12 months and separately accounts for lease and non-lease components for all of its leases.